ConditProject/Condit/README.md

 [![Build Status](https://travis-ci.org/samiurkh1n/Condit.svg?branch=master)](https://travis-ci.org/samiurkh1n/Condit)

 A status tracking library for C++ binaries.
+The library was inspired by the Status library found in the core library of Google's Tensorflow and gRPC and protocol buffer repos.

 ## Purpose
 Condit is a C++ status tracking type.
 Libraries and software developers often